Hydex/agenetic/README.md

 agenetic
 ========

-A genetic algorithm trained aNN for determining a mobile device (or other) from the user-agent string
+An Artificial Neural Network (ANN), trained using a Genetic Algorithm (GA) attempting to determine whether the remote device is mobile, tablet, robot or desktop, based on the incoming user-agent string.